Azathioprine

 Azathioprine is linked to certain cancers, including lymphoma.
 This drug can cause a dangerous interaction with allopurinol, a drug used for gout.

 Your doctor should order periodic blood and urine tests to check for unwanted effects.
-Before taking any DMARD, tell your doctor if you are planning to become pregnant.
+Before this or any DMARD, tell your doctor if you are planning to become pregnant.